zeppelinos/zos-docs/docs/docs/advanced.md

 You can use other test networks like ropsten to further test your contracts before pushing them to mainnet.
 But remember that now your contracts are upgradeable!
-Even if you find a bug after deploying them to mainnet, you will be able to fix them without losing the contract state and in a way that's transparent for your users.
+Even if you find a bug after deploying them to mainnet, you will be able to fix it without losing the contract state and in a way that's transparent for your users.

 ## The proxy system